01 of 24

 Harriet Waldman Japanese Maple

-As the picture shows, Harriet Waldman's leaves display three colors: pink, white and green.
+Acer palmatum Harriet Waldman is one of the Japanese maples.
+Its leaves display three colors: pink, white, and green.
 It's the uppermost (newest) leaves that contain the most pink.
-Fall foliage will be yellow, orange or red, depending upon conditions.
-Harriet Waldman Japanese maple eventually reaches a height of 15 feet tall.Continue to 19 of 25 below.
+Fall foliage will be yellow, orange, or red, depending upon conditions.
+Harriet Waldman Japanese maple eventually reaches a height of 15 feet tall.

 19 of 24

 Joseph's Coat Plant

 21 of 24

 22 of 24

+Wolf Eyes dogwood (Cornus kousa Wolf Eyes) is one of the Japanese dogwoods (as opposed to the flowering dogwoods native to North America).
+It has variegated foliage and white flowers.
 The effect of so much white is dazzling when this tree is in bloom.
 Berries follow the blooms for a fall display.
-But the fall foliage of Cornus florida (flowering dogwood) is much better than that of 'Wolf Eyes.'Continue to 25 of 25 below.
+But the fall foliage of Cornus florida (flowering dogwood) is much better than that of Wolf Eyes.Continue to 23 of 24 below.